andrewmoles2/Introduction-to-LaTeX/Introduction-to-LaTeX.md

 ### Task 2 — contents

-Now we have the nice looking title page, which is a great start!
+We have the nice looking title page, which is a great start!

 Next we set up the contents page which should include a table of contents, list of figures, and list of tables.
 We might not have added tables or figures yet, but we will soon.